Research

 New research explores the social processes underpinning the generation and diffusion of knowledge and innovation in global collaborative science networks.
 With collaborator Megan Frederickson, I have looked at gender disparities in academic scientist's productivity during the COVID-19 pandemic.
 We find that many academic women have experienced reduced productivity relative to men during the pandemic.
 The paper was in the top 25% of all research outputs discussed through social media and news outlets according to Altmetric.
 With collaborator Kjersten Whittington, I investigated differences in men's and women's international research collaboration networks across time and fields.
 Moving forward, Whittington, Frederickson, and I have received a National Science Foundation grant for our multi-year planned project to investigate differences in men's and women's international research collaboration networks.

 A second project in this area studies how identities influence social science knowledge.
 I collaborated with sociologists Jeffrey Lockhart and Christin Munsch to design a survey to gather detailed demographic data on over 20,000 social science authors.
 Our first manuscript looking at the biases of name-based demographic inference is published at Nature Human Behavior.
+Most recently, we have investigated the demographic characteristics of social science authorsv.

 Inequalities in the Consumption of Knowledge: